abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 and solve problems, able to stand on their own, so this Dhamma and Discipline can last for a long time.”
-That was the Buddha’s standard of what was a balanced, strong dispensation: when monks, nuns, laymen, and laywomen were all knowledgeable and well-practiced.
+That was the Buddha’s standard of what was a balanced, strong dispensation: when monks, nuns, laymen, and laywomen were all knowledgeable and well-practiced (D 16).

 Q: This is a common scenario: I’m caught in a story of praise and blame.
 I notice a voice says, “That was very quick.
 You’re getting good at